aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear-platform.md

 ![Marketing Website – Homepage Desktop & Mobile](/case-studies/freedom2hear/website-2.png)

 ### Partnered with a creative agency to relaunch and consolidate GoBubble into Freedom2hear under a refreshed brand and into a single marketing website in under 2 months.
 I redesigned the information architecture, adding richer, deeper content to reflect the maturity of the technology and service.

-The redesign and consolidation drove stronger organic performance and higher returning traffic.

-{{stats:Marketing Website Performance|grid}}

 ![Marketing Website](/case-studies/freedom2hear/homepage.png)
 ![Marketing Website – Case Study Page](/case-studies/freedom2hear/case-studies.png)